 The other thing was Hasek was so good.
 He was so good in that game it was unbelievable.
 He took the game big-time serious.
 Big-time serious.
 I was excited about him going in there for us, because I knew he would be great.
 He’s such a competitor.

-Throughout the chat, MacLean was his usual, animated self.
-He spoke with a genuine sense of pride and even amazement at his All-Star experiences.
-But when the topic turned to what he'll remember most about those two games, his voice took on a more serious tone.
+Throughout our chat, MacLean was his usual, animated self.
+He spoke with a genuine sense of pride, and even amazement, at his All-Star experiences.

 MacLean: My son Clark, he was nine or 10 then, has a stick collection and he’s got some from greats: Lidstrom, Lemieux, Jagr, Coffey.
 But Gretzky was his idol.
 [At the ’97 game] I called (Gretzky’s agent) Mike Barnett and said, “Is there any way Wayne could bring an extra stick so he could sign one?”